city_hall

 Decades ago, the Humphrey Occupational Resource Center served as a hub for workforce development, located on the Madison Park campus.
 This program merged with Madison Park to become Madison Park Technical Vocational High School in 1989.
 Since then, the Adult Education program and the Re-engagement Center have lived on the Madison Park campus.

 PFD is embarking on a programming study for these two programs in order to assess the spatial and programmatic needs of the Adult Education and the Re-engagement Center that also currently use a part of the campus.
 This programming study will give us an opportunity to understand where this important community resource best fits.
-If kept on the campus, adults would be isolated and would not learn in the same spaces as students, but may benefit from the vocational facilities after-hours or on weekends.
-Since it will host state-of-the-art vocational facilities and needed community resources, like childcare spaces, the Madison Park campus has the potential to be a strong engine and hub of workforce development for students during the school day and for other community members during non-school hours.
+If kept on the campus, adults would be isolated and would not learn in the same spaces as students, but may benefit from the career and technical facilities after-hours or on weekends.
+Since it will host state-of-the-art career and technical facilities and needed community resources, like childcare spaces, the Madison Park campus has the potential to be a strong engine and hub of workforce development for students during the school day and for other community members during non-school hours.

 Related News